ubuntu-uk/ubuntu-uk.github.io/content/slides/ubuntu/index.en.md

 draft: false
 date: 2023-10-20
 ---
-Ubuntu 23.10 Mantic Minotaur is the latest version released in October 2023.
-You can get it today, and run it on various environments such as Desktop, Servers, IoT, Cloud and much more.
+Ubuntu 24.04 LTS 'Mantic Minotaur' is the latest version of Ubuntu, released in October 2023.
+You can get it today, and run it on various environments such as Desktop, Servers, IoT & Cloud.